 If you thought good fortune in your life is all down to chance, then performer, director and teaching artist Sarah Rose Graber invites you to think again.
-Sarah Rose has recently undertaken an Artist Exchange with Aberdeen Performing Arts through which she began to create a new piece of work exploring the question – is good fortune just luck, or is it a state of mind?
+Sarah Rose has recently undertaken an R&D on this project through which she began to create a new piece of work exploring the question – is good fortune just luck, or is it a state of mind?

 Sarah Rose has been working with Mel Woods, Reader at the University of Dundee and founding member of Girl Geeks Scotland who has recently completed a major research award, RCUK SerenA, investigating serendipity, through design prototypes to support information discovery, creativity and innovation.
 Alongside seeking advice and input from the Studies in Mindfulness programme at the University of Aberdeen.